• Skip to primary navigation

 I like to preheat but it's not totally necessary.
 If you don't you'll need to add a little extra cook time.

-Can you heat up food in aluminum foil in air fryer?
+Can you use aluminum foil in an air fryer?

 Yes, you can unless the recipe specifically says not to.
 You'll need to poke a few holes in the aluminum foil so the air can circulate properly.